JuliaLang/julia/README.md

 <a name="Compilation"/>
 ## Compilation

+To download and compile julia, do the following:

+- Acquire the source code either by:
+  - cloning the git repository: `git clone https://StefanKarpinski@github.com/JuliaLang/julia.git`
+  - downloading & untarring a tarball: `curl -Lk https://github.com/JuliaLang/julia/tarball/master > julia.tar.gz && tar zxf julia.tar.gz` (TODO: check that this works once the repository is public).
-Run `make` in the top-level directory to build julia.
+- Run `make` in the `julia` directory to build the `julia` executable.

 When compiled the first time, it will automatically download and build its external dependencies.
 This takes a while, but only has to be done once.